The Word Calls Us to Create the Freedom that Honours All Equality as the Image of God

-The similarities between that and the Arab spring that’s led to uprisings in Tunisia, Egypt, Libya, Syria, Bahrain and Yemen, are many.
+The similarities between that and the Arab spring that’s led to uprisings in Tunisia, Egypt, Libya, Syria, Bahrain, and Yemen, are many.
 Again the driver has been new information technology – the Internet, smart phones and social networking software.
-There’s been a religious revival and a challenge to the ruling elites, who find that they can no longer control the flow of information or the democratization of power.
+There’s been a religious revival and a challenge to the ruling elites, who find that they can no longer control the flow of information or the democratisation of power.

 Right now we’re at the beginning of the process, and if the events of four centuries ago are any guide, we’re in for a period of turbulence that may last for decades.
 The outcome is likely to be, as it was then, greater liberty and more effective limits to the use of power.
 In the beginning was the word, and whether spread by printing or the internet, it still calls us to create the freedom that honours all equally as the image of God.